Tradias/asio-grpc/README.md

 The `agrpc::GrpcContext` implements [asio::execution_context](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/execution_context.html) and can be used as an argument to Asio functions that expect an `ExecutionContext` like [asio::spawn](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/spawn/overload7.html).

-Likewise, the `agrpc::GrpcExecutor` models the [Executor and Networking TS requirements](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/Executor1.html#boost_asio.reference.Executor1.standard_executors) and [Scheduler](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/Scheduler.html) and can therefore be used in places where Asio/libunifex expects an `Executor` or `Scheduler`.
+Likewise, the `agrpc::GrpcExecutor` satisfies the [Executor and Networking TS](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/Executor1.html#boost_asio.reference.Executor1.standard_executors) and [Scheduler](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/Scheduler.html) requirements and can therefore be used in places where Asio/libunifex expects an `Executor` or `Scheduler`.

 The API for RPCs is modeled closely after the asynchronous, tag-based API of gRPC.
 As an example, the equivalent for `grpc::ClientAsyncReader<helloworld::HelloReply>.Read(helloworld::HelloReply*, void*)` would be `agrpc::read(grpc::ClientAsyncReader<helloworld::HelloReply>&, helloworld::HelloReply&, CompletionToken)`.